St. Joseph Island (Ontario): Indigenous peoples

-European Exploration
+European exploration

 By the time the Europeans began arriving in the 1630s, the north channel of Lake Huron was shared by the Ojibwe, Odawa and Potawatomi whose Algonkian ancestors had come from the east around 1200.
-The very first European believed to have seen the island would have been Étienne Brûlé whose 1621 voyage to the mouth of Lake Superior took him, together with his Huron guides, along the north channel of Lake Huron north of the island.
+The very first European believed to have seen the island would have been Étienne Brûlé whose 1621 voyage to the mouth of Lake Superior took him, together with his Wendat (Huron) guides, along the north channel of Lake Huron north of the island.

 St. Joseph Island became a strategic mid-way point for French explorers, missionaries and fur traders on the long voyage between Quebec and Lake Superior.
 In addition to its geographic convenience, St. Joseph Island would have offered opportunities to rest on the voyage between the strategic centres of Sault Ste.
 Marie and Mackinac, fishing, hunting as well as gathering seasonal native berries.

 St. Joseph Island first appeared on European maps in the 1670s.
 A map by French explorer René de Bréhant de Galinée labels it "Anipich", after a Ojibwe word meaning "place of the hardwood trees".
 The Ojibwe would call the island "Payentanassin" as well.
 But by the 1740s the island came to be called "Saint Joseph" by Europeans, presumably so-named by Jesuit missionaries in honour of the church they were building on the island.
-A 1735 French map is believed to be the first to use the name "Isle St. Joseph."
+A 1735 French map is believed to be the first to use the name "Isle St. Joseph".
 A detailed 1744 map by French geographer Jacques Nicolas Bellin depicts a route for batteau north east of the island and a canoe route on the south west, however it shows no mission or settlement real or abandoned anywhere on the island.
 The name "Cariboux Island" was also given to the island briefly in the 1790s, though this only appears on a British map of the St. Marys River of the early 1790s and is used incidentally within the St. Joseph Island Treaty in 1798.